-As previous mentioned the ontology is the representation model we use for our "things".
-It could be a simple records or Java classes or full blown OWL based ontologies.
-The Rules do the reasoning and facilitate thinking.
-The distinction between rules and ontologies blurs a little with OWL based ontologies, who's richness is rule based.
+As previously mentioned the ontology is the representation model we use for our "things".
+It could use records or Java classes or full-blown OWL based ontologies.
+The rules perform the reasoning, i.e., they facilitate "thinking".
+The distinction between rules and ontologies blurs a little with OWL based ontologies, whose richness is rule based.

-The term rule engine is quite ambiguous in that it can be any system that uses rules, in any form, that can be applied to data to produce outcomes.
+The term "rules engine" is quite ambiguous in that it can be any system that uses rules, in any form, that can be applied to data to produce outcomes.
 This includes simple systems like form validation and dynamic expression engines.
-The book "How to Build a Business Rules Engine (2004)" by Malcolm Chisholm exemplifies this ambiguity.
+The book "How to Build a Business Rules Engine" (2004) by Malcolm Chisholm exemplifies this ambiguity.
 The book is actually about how to build and alter a database schema to hold validation rules.
 The book then shows how to generate VB code from those validation rules to validate data entry.
-Which while very valid, it is very different to what we talking about so far.
+While perfectly valid, this is very different to what we are talking about.

-Drools started life as a specific type of rule engine called a production rule system (PRS) and was based around the Rete algorithm.
-The Rete algorithm, developed by Charles Forgey in 1979, forms the brain of a Production Rules System and is able to scale to a large number of rules and facts.
+Drools started life as a specific type of rule engine called a Production Rule System (PRS) and was based around the Rete algorithm (usually pronounced as two syllables, e.g., REH-te or RAY-tay).
+The Rete algorithm, developed by Charles Forgy in 1974, forms the brain of a Production Rule System and is able to scale to a large number of rules and facts.
 A Production Rule is a two-part structure: the engine matches facts and data against Production Rules - also called Productions or just Rules - to infer conclusions which result in actions.